 Expungement expansion has gained bipartisan support in part because it seeks to address these harms by allowing more people to free themselves from their convictions.
 The bill would specifically do away with the current provision that a person must have committed their crime before turning 25 years of age, allowing older individuals to qualify for relief.
 It also seeks to provide people with the opportunity to file a petition in court to have their records expunged, and would classify attempts by employers to consider expunged records in the hiring process as discriminatory and unlawful.

-While the legislation certainly does not go far enough in reforming the expungement process, it is a step in the right direction that will allow Wisconsinites to move forward unencumbered by the constraints and stigma of a record.
-For people who deserve a second chance, for the sake of our economy, and for all of our safety, we urge the Wisconsin State Senate to pass Senate Bill 78 and deliver it to the governor’s desk.
+While the legislation certainly does not go far enough in reforming the expungement process, it would be a step in the right direction that would allow Wisconsinites to move forward unencumbered by the constraints and stigma of a record.